-Using the 4 corner shape on the cost estimating software for the New Haven, CT area, and using Quality Class # 6 throughout, except for the foundation where I used #5, I came up with $290,293.
+Using the 6 corner shape on the cost estimating software for the New Haven, CT area, and using Quality Class 5 (Average Standard) throughout, I came up with a total cost of $308.282

 One way to get economical additional living area is to finish the basement.
-That's approx 1,321 more sq. ft
+That’s approximately 1,321 more sq. ft.

 However, if the basement is on flat land, you will probably need an Emergency Basement Door because all “living areas” must have 2 means of ingress and egress.
 The cost of this Emergency Basement Door is not included in my cost to build example above.

 Important Notice: Cost estimates change with time.
 YOU can update this 2018 estimate to see if it has, as well as experimenting with different building quality inputs that affect the cost to build.

 Keep in mind that these estimates are approximate and are just a guide.
 Until you actually start getting your own bids and estimates and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), they will remain approximate.

 Note: Land, land development, local government fees, impact fees, etc., are not included in any of the cost to build a house estimates on byoh.com.